 The GMP Program

-Kratom products are sold as dietary supplements, so the only legal requirements placed on them by the federal government are the basic dietary supplement rules set by the FDA.
+Kratom products are sold as food products, so the only legal requirements placed on them by the federal government are the basic rules set by the FDA.
 The American Kratom Associate researched what needed to be done for manufacturing, labeling, and verification requirements that go above and beyond what the FDA has in place.